 Blacklists are most commonly a collection of email or IP addresses which have been flagged for sending spam.
 Many email hosting providers will use these public blacklists as part of their overall efforts to limit the spam they receive to their network.
-This is done by blocking communications from IP addresses that are suspected of malicious activities.
+They regularly undertake an IP blacklist check and block communications from IP addresses that are suspected of malicious activities.
 The blacklist itself is a list containing ranges of IP addresses that are blocked.

 The purpose of this is to guard the web and other internet servers from attack.
 This is achieved by setting rules within the host’s server software or hardware routers about what is treated as an attack and then stopping the computers from connecting to that traffic again.